viktorFIIT/relationships-between-organizational-patterns/neural-network/README.md

 # Why we should use Deep Learning techniques for this instead of the machine learning techniques?

-Deep learning techniques solve tasks which cannot be solved with simple machine learning techniques.
+Deep learning techniques enable us to solve tasks which cannot be solved with simple machine learning techniques.
 They allow us to represent information about the processes described in organizational patterns and learn these representations automatically.
 This means to automatically enhance them to be better representations.

 # Why do we need to use multi-layer neural networks to search for hidden relationships between patterns?